Welcome to the new, experimental Deep Adaptation Conscious Learning blog. As a work in progress, we welcome feedback here: contact us.

 - Confidentiality.
 Do not mention anyone by name in your posts, except if you have explicitly checked with them that they are comfortable with you doing so.

 - Kindness and respect.
 Please follow the Deep Adaptation Forum charter in posting any content here.
 This does not mean that everything you publish has to be positive, feel-good material: difficult experiences can also be sources of rich insights and learning.
 But please remain kind and respectful.

 - Research involvement.
 By having any content published on this blog, you agree to let the researchers (W. Freeman and D. Cavé) analyse and quote from the material you publish for the purpose of their academic research project, under condition of maximum anonymity.
+However, if you decide to publish any content under your real name on the blog, please note that you will be forfeiting the possibility of anonymity for that particular content.
 Please refer to the Research Participation Information Sheet for more details.
 To have your material removed from the scope of this research, please delete it from this blog (or request its deletion, if you didn’t publish it yourself) by December 31, 2021.